dapr/components-contrib/docs/developing-component.md

 ### Write new component

 1. Create your component directory in the right component directory
-2. Copy component files from the refernece component to your component directory
+2. Copy component files from the reference component to your component directory
 3. Add go unit-test for your component

 | Type | Directory | Reference | Docs |